https://www.nhl.com/flames/player/dustin-wolf-8481692

 Observations

 February 2023 – Wolf has been one of the best goalie prospects on the planet this year.
-He has been dominating the entire 2022-2023 season leading the entire league in wins with 29.
+He has been dominating the entire 2022-2023 season, leading the entire league in wins with 29.
 That is eight more wins than Silovs, who is in second.
 He leads the league in goals against average with a 2.14 and in shutouts as well with four.
-His play has been impressive and will be looking to lead the Wranglers to another long playoff run.
-Wolf has matured very nicely for the Flames, and the amazing part about his dominance this season is the fact he was drafted in the 7th round.
-He is an extremely smart goalie and making some serious noise at the AHL level for how well he has played.
+His play has been impressive, and he will be looking to lead the Wranglers to another long playoff run.
+Wolf has matured very nicely for the Flames, and the amazing part about his dominance this season is the fact that he was drafted in the 7th round.
+He is an extremely smart goalie and is making some serious noise at the AHL level for how well he has played.
 Carson Klein

-April 2022 – Wolf has been recalled from the American Hockey League as Markstrom has been made a healthy scratch tonight for load management purposes.
+April 2022 – Wolf has been recalled from the American Hockey League, as Markstrom has been made a healthy scratch tonight for load management purposes.
 He is expected to back up Vladar versus the Canucks.
 Chris Fekete

-Nov 2020 – Wolf finished off the year with a .935% and went 34-10-2 with Everett, allowing him to capture both WHL goaltender of the year and the CHL goalie of the year.
+November 2020 – Wolf finished off the year with a .935% and went 34-10-2 with Everett, allowing him to capture both WHL goaltender of the year and the CHL goalie of the year.
 Real nice showing from the agile Flames prospect.
 Another high-end prospect with upside in the pipeline.
 Good steal for Calgary thus far.
 Joel Henderson

 June 2019 – Wolf has been drafted 214th overall by the Flames.
 Jokke Nevalainen

 June 2019 – The recently turned 18-year-old had himself a heck of a draft-eligible campaign.
 After posting solid results as a 16-year-old backup in Everett, the 6′ tall netminder took over the starting role and ran with it in 2018-19.
-When the dust had settled, he ended up leading the WHL in games played (61), goals-against (1.69), save percentage (0.936).
+When the dust had settled, he ended up leading the WHL in games played (61), goals against (1.69), and save percentage (0.936).
 He was named a WHL First Team All-Star for his efforts.
 He also brought home the CHL Scholastic Player of the Year by maintaining a 100 percent rate throughout his grade 12 year!
 The athletic goalie boasts sound mechanics and manages to keep himself large in the net.
-He’s projected to be selected somewhere in the 50-75 range this June and could be the second goaltender off of the board.
+He’s projected to be selected somewhere in the 50-75 range this June and could be the second goaltender off the board.
 Cam Robinson

 Attributes